ably/docs/examples/spaces-avatar-stack/react/README.md

-# Avatar stack example in React
+# Avatar stack example

 This folder contains the code for the Avatar stack (React) - a demo of how you can leverage [Ably Spaces](https://github.com/ably/spaces) to show a list of currently online users.

 ## Getting started

-First, rename `.env.example` to `.env.local` and fill in your Ably API KEY in the `NEXT_PUBLIC_ABLY_KEY` environment variable.
+First, in `/examples/spaces-avatar-stack/javascript/` rename `.env.example` to `.env.local` and enter your Ably API KEY in the `NEXT_PUBLIC_ABLY_KEY` environment variable.

-Install dependencies:
+Change directory to `/examples/spaces-avatar-stack/javascript` and install dependencies:

 ```bash
 yarn install